ryanvanmass/ryanvanmass.github.io/_posts/2021/June/2021-06-12-HowToFocusWithADD.md

 while my level of focus varys from day to day I do find I am most focused first thing in the morning and then again in early evening.
 Knowing this allows me to plan my day around that.
 For example I will always do my most pressing/urgent work related tasks first thing in the morning and in the early evening I often work on a passion project such as writing posts for this website or editing pictures I have taken.

 ## The Most Important thing to Remember
-The most important thing to remember about trying to focus when you have ADD is to not get discouraged or mad at yourself for not being able to focus.
+The most important thing to remember about trying to focus when you have ADHD is to not get discouraged or mad at yourself for not being able to focus.
 Instead just know that tomorrow is a new day and that you can always get caught up on whatever it is you need to do.